All of us have plenty of stress in our lives.

 We’ll come back to this idea again, because ending the shame of emotional eating will be critical for moving forward.

-How to Approach Stress Eating Step #1: allowing ourselves to stress eat will help us learn why we do it.
+Step #2: allowing ourselves to stress eat will help us learn why we do it.

 We’re going to be playing detective here, to see if we can piece apart your actions and routines.